by LtCol Byron Owen

 It does not seem that this tradition spread to the other reconnaissance units in the Vietnam era.
 There are indications that some individuals, possibly veterans from 5th Recon Battalion, may have presented some of their teammates with paddles at other units but this happened infrequently.6 There may be a simple explanation for this.
 5th Recon Battalion sent Marines to Vietnam but never deployed there as a battalion.7 Paddles are much more suitable gifts for a garrison battalion like 5th Recon to present than Marine units forward deployed to combat.
 Marines could procure unit plaques locally in Vietnam and plaques were much easier to transport than paddles.

 The end of the Vietnam war closed a storied chapter in the history of Recon Marines.
-The Marine Corps shrank after the war and deactivated several Reconnaissance units, to include all of the Force Reconnaissance Companies.
-Reconnaissance Marines in the three remaining active duty Reconnaissance Battalions kept the recon traditions alive in the inter-war period, and even came up with some new ones of their own.
+The Marine Corps shrank after the war and deactivated several Reconnaissance units, including all of the Force Reconnaissance Companies.
+Reconnaissance Marines in the three remaining active duty Reconnaissance Battalions kept the recon traditions alive in the inter-war period and even came up with some new ones of their own.
 Sgt Armando Alonso, the SCUBA locker NCO at 2nd Recon Battalion in 1974, was in hot water with the battalion SgtMaj.
 He hadn’t ordered enough paddles to restock the boat locker and now the battalion didn’t have enough for their upcoming amphibious exercise.
 The paddles weren’t in good condition to begin with, so the SgtMaj asked the supply officer to order replacements for the entire battalion.
 The boat locker was supposed to get rid of the old paddles, but Sgt Alonso thought it was a waste to throw them away.

 Sgt Alonso came up with a better use for these old paddles.
 One of his friends, SSgt James Ortega, was leaving Bravo Company in 1974 with orders to the drill field.
 He took one of the old paddles, sanded it down, and painted it green.
 He painted a 2nd Recon Battalion logo on the blade, along with a personalized message and Ortega’s tour dates.9 Sgt Armando didn’t know it at the time, but he was making SSgt Ortega the first paddle in the current Marine Recon paddle tradition.10

 Other Marines in the battalion noticed the beautiful gift and Sgt Armando became very popular during the next summer PCS12 moving season.
-He made paddles for several Marines at 2nd Recon Battalion, to include his company commander Capt Zachary Forrester, and platoon commander 1st Lt Gordon Nash, who later became the Commanding Officer of 1st Force Reconnaissance Company and retired as a Major General.13
+He made paddles for several Marines at 2nd Recon Battalion, including his company commander Capt Zachary Forrester, and platoon commander 1st Lt Gordon Nash, who later became the Commanding Officer of 1st Force Reconnaissance Company and retired as a Major General.13

 Unfortunately, the grandfather of the modern Marine Recon paddle tradition did not receive a paddle himself.
-The Marine Recon Foundation, and the Marines of 1st Force Reconnaissance Company corrected this oversite in 2019 with a surprise paddle presentation for Mater Sergeant (ret) Alonso at the 1st Reconnaissance Battalion heritage room.
+The Marine Recon Foundation and the Marines of 1st Force Reconnaissance Company corrected this oversite in 2019 with a surprise paddle presentation for Mater Sergeant (ret) Alonso at the 1st Reconnaissance Battalion heritage room.

 This tradition didn’t stop with Sgt Alonso and 2nd Recon Battalion.
 He trained some of his teammates how to make these paddles and these Marines took this tradition with them to the other Recon Battalions in the mid to late 1970s.17